 3. Roor Skull Gun – $90,000

 Roor has been making pieces for the common smoker longer then I can remember.
 Let’s just say this piece is definitely not for your average toker.
-The skull gun truly reminds me of a something out of Call of Duty Zombies.
-Except of destroying zombies, it creates them.
+The skull gun truly reminds me of something out of Call of Duty Zombies.
+Except for destroying zombies, it creates them.

 2. Scott Deppe’s Gold Encrusted Skull Bong – $100,000

 If you’ve never watched Indiana Jones, this bong is what the movie is based off.
 Harrison Ford dodges dangers to find this legendary gold-encrusted bong that was originally sent down by Lord Cthulhu.
 Actually, that guy we’ve been talking about, Scott Deppe took glass pipe engineering and art to another level.
 For the price of a 2 bedroom apartment in Detroit, you can own your very own artifact worth being tomb raided for.